Tomato cage Christmas trees. Learn how to make these DIY outdoor Christmas decorations for your front yard this holiday season.

 - Duct tape

 - Zip ties

 Tape the bottom of your tomato cage to make a point on the top of the tree.

 Cut the 50 foot green garland in half and start to wrap it around the tomato cage, starting with the bottom (technically top) largest circle and working your way up.

 Zip tie the garland at both the bottom and top of the tomato cage to hold it secure.

 Lights, Garland, Bow

-Wrap your lights the same way you would around a christmas tree, securing them with zip ties.
+Wrap your lights the same way you would around a Christmas tree, securing them with zip ties.
 Do the same for the garland.
-Add a bow on top and your done!
+Add a bow on top and you’re done!
 Two DIY outdoor Christmas decorations made out of tomato cages and garland.
 Remember to use the garden staples so the wind doesn’t blow them over.

-It’s not perfect, but it was a lot of fun to make with the kids!
+It may not be perfect, but it was a lot of fun to make with the kids!
 Our Christmas outdoor decor now has two more additions.
 And if you’re interested in the giant candy cane decoration, we made that too!
-Maybe next year I’ll try my hand at garden gnomes made out of tomato cages?
+Maybe next year I’ll try my hand at garden gnomes (we made them!) made out of tomato cages?